catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 1. Then edit GRUB again and add `vfio-pci.ids=1073:000d vfio_iommu_type1.allow_unsafe_interrupts=1` make sure `vfio-pci.ids` is match with your device.
 1. Next do it again `sudo update-grub`
 1. Then update some kernel module.
-Open terminal and do
+Open terminal and do.

-    a. `sudo nano /etc/initramfs-tools/modules` and add
+    a. `sudo nano /etc/initramfs-tools/modules` and add.
     ```
     vfio
     vfio_iommu_type1